 4. Tomatoes

-You’ve probably heard that tomatoes are rich in vitamin C and lycopene – an antioxidant that helps aid your skin’s natural defenses.
-But they’re also rich in vitamin A, which helps reduce the production of sebum, an oily, waxy substance your body naturally makes.
+You’ve probably heard by now that tomatoes are rich in vitamin C and lycopene, an antioxidant that helps aid your skin’s natural defenses.
+But they’re also high in vitamin A, which reduces the production of sebum, an oily, waxy substance your body naturally makes.
+And though sebum is important (and needed) to have healthy, hydrated skin, it’s possible to have too much.
 When your body overproduces sebum, it can lead to increased blemishes, pimples and oily skin.

 5. Cold water fatty fish

-Adding cold water fatty fish offers a slew of health benefits, including healthy skin.
+Eating seafood regularly (think: at least twice a week) offers a slew of health benefits, including healthier skin.
 Some sources of fatty fish are salmon, mackerel, tuna and herring.
-These fish are rich in healthy fats to keep your skin moisturized, supple and smooth.
-Not just that, but they also contain vitamin E, which has antioxidant properties to prevent free radical damage.
-And also zinc, which is plays an important role in formation of new skin cells, skin health and promoting a healthy inflammatory response in your skin.2
+These fish are rich in healthy fats, keeping your skin moisturized, supple and smooth.
+Not just that, but they also contain vitamin E, which works double duty as a vitamin and antioxidant, to both nourish your skin and prevent free radical damage.
+Plus, fish also contains zinc, which plays an incredibly important role in the formation of new skin cells for even-toned skin.2

 To net all the benefits, try to eat fish at least twice a week; otherwise, it’s best to add a supplement to your diet.